 No matter what trout bait, you decide to fish with.
 Presentation is always more important than the bait itself.
-Presenting the bait, in such a way that it looks natural, but also within the trouts feeding arc would bring many more fish to the net than just random casting.
+Presenting the bait, in such a way that it looks natural, but also within the trout feeding arc would bring many more fish to the net than just random casting.
 Good presentation is crucial when targeting wild or holdover trout, stock trout are somewhat more forgiving.

-In still water some anglers will use a ledger rig, with a large sinker.
+In still water, some anglers will use a ledger rig, with a large sinker.
 They just let the worm rest stationary just of the bottom and wait.
 This is a very relaxing style of fishing and can be effective if deployed in areas where trout are likely to concentrate.
 I will never use this method of fishing in a small stream or river simply because the trout are not mobile enough.

-How to rig a live worm
+How to hook a live worm

 - – Always keep your live worms cool.
 Store them in the shade, or better still in a cooler.
 A live wiggly worm is more enticing to trout than a dead one.

 - – Before picking up a worm, rub a little dirt on your fingers.
-This not only hides any scents of insect or sunscreen but also makes holding onto a wiggly worm much easier.
+This not only hides any scents of insect repellent or sunscreen but also makes holding onto a wiggly worm easier.

 - – If the worm is too large, consider cutting it.
 Although, a whole worm will survive for longer than half.
 So only cut them if you are certain they are too large for the trout you are targeting.

 - – Thread the hook point through the worm.
 There are several ways this can be done.
 The most popular is going right through the head end and out again.
-For even more movement considering rigging it whacky rig style with the hook through the middle of the worm.
+For even more movement consider rigging it whacky rig style with the hook through the middle of the worm.

 - No matter how you decide to hook the worm, you want it to be long and wiggly.
 Some fishermen bunch the worms up into a little ball, while it stays on the hook better, due to the lack of movement that presentation is less effective at catching trout.